Patti Smith performied with Tony Shanahan and Lenny Kaye.

 Patti Smith is the author of Witt, Babel, Coral Sea, Woolgathering, Auguries of Innocence, and the currently acclaimed memoir, Just Kids, which was awarded the 2010 National Book Award.

 Patti Smith’s art has been exhibited at galleries and museums worldwide.
 Represented by the Robert Miller Gallery in New York, in 1978, her exhibition, Strange Messenger, was launched at the Andy Warhol Museum in 2002 and the extensive exhibition Land 250, was featured at the Cartier Foundation of Contemporary Art in 2008.

-As well as a Rock and Roll Hall of Fame inductee, Patti Smith also holds the honour of 'Commandeur des Arts et des Lettres' from the French Ministry of Culture, and has been awarded honorary doctorates from Rowan State University, Pratt Institute of Art, and the School of Art Institute Chicago.
-Steven Sebring’s 2008 documentary, Dream Of Life: The Movie, was acknowledged internationally and received an Emmy nomination.
-In 2010 Patti Smith was honoured by ASCAP with the Founders Award, representing lifetime achievement.
+As well as a Rock and Roll Hall of Fame inductee, Patti Smith also holds the honor of “Commandeur des Arts et des Lettres from the French Ministry of Culture, and has been awarded honorary doctorates from Rowan State University, Pratt Institute of Art, and the School of Art Institute Chicago.
+Steven Sebring’s 2008 documentary, dream of life: the movie, was acknowledged internationally and received an Emmy nomination.
+2010 Patti Smith was honored by ASCAP with the Founders Award, representing lifetime achievement.

-Patti continues to work on new book projects, readings, art, and human rights issues.
+Patti continues working on new book projects, readings, art, and human rights issues.